bockp/Edge-Detection-project/Article-month1.md

 ## Sobel

-The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[sobel], is the default algorithm implemented in ImageJ for the Find Edges function, and is considered one of the simplest functional Edge Detection algorithms out there.
+The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[^SOB1968], is the default algorithm implemented in ImageJ for the Find Edges function, and is considered one of the simplest functional Edge Detection algorithms out there.

 It is based on the 1st derivative, or gradient, of the gray level intensity function [Equation.1].

 ![Equation.1](https://github.com/bockp/Edge-Detection-project/blob/master/images/gradient.jpg)

-**Equation.1: Gradient of a continuous gray level intensity function fc(x,y), where ix and iy are the unit vectors in the x and y directions [Bovik, 2009]**
+**Equation.1: Gradient of a continuous gray level intensity function fc(x,y), where ix and iy are the unit vectors in the x and y directions [^BOV2009]**

 After finding all the local extrema of the gradient magnitude, a thresholding is applied and the points where the magnitude is superior to a given threshold are classified as candidate edge points [Equation.2].

 ![Equation.2](https://github.com/bockp/Edge-Detection-project/blob/master/images/gradient_thr.jpg)

-**Equation.2: Thresholding of the gradient magnitude, where T is the threshold[Bovik, 2009] **
+**Equation.2: Thresholding of the gradient magnitude, where T is the threshold[^BOV2009] **

 Finally, to obtain edges as zero-width segments, a thinning step is required : if the gradient magnitude is not a local maximum along the gradient direction, the point is suppressed from the edge candidates.

-In practice, this algorithm works by using two masks, one horizontal and one vertical[sobelAlgo] [Fig.2], these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.
+In practice, this algorithm works by using two masks, one horizontal and one vertical[^VIN2009] [Fig.2], these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.

 ![Fig.2](https://github.com/bockp/Edge-Detection-project/blob/master/images/filters.png)